 * “Serial Case Reporting for Idiopathic and Degenerative Scoliosis,” Dr. Loren Fishman, Karen Sherman, Eric Groessl.
 Global Advances in Health and Medicine, September 2014, Vol. 3, No. 5 : pp. 16-21

 Following the initial paper in September of 2014 we have seen nearly 300 patients, young and old, with varying degrees of scoliosis, many different shapes of curves, and various causes.
 We have again done X-rays every 3-6 months on those who followed the course of treatment, and have had well above 85% success in reducing the curves significantly.
-Annually, the United States spends $7.1 billion on 38,000 scoliosis surgeries which are painful and ultimately confining.
-Most of these can be avoided with this simple, painless and almost free method.
+A newer X-ray called EOS has only 1/9th of the usual scoliosis films.
+Further, most of the surgeries can be avoided with this simple, painless and almost free method.

-We have now published a second paper with 74 patients coming to the same conclusions as the first, smaller patient sample.
+We have also published a third paper with 74 patients coming to the same conclusions as the first, smaller patient sample.
 The adolescent idiopathic group (AIS) improved an average 3.6% per month in their lower curves, while the older group improved 2.5%/months in their lower curves.
 Upper curves improved 2.5% and 3.5% per month respectively in the two groups.

 Principal Investigator: Loren M. Fishman, M.D., B. Phil.,(oxon.)